-a.
-Application

-i.
-Application should be made on forms available through the DOF/VPAA.
+- a.
+Application - i.
+Application should be made on forms available through the Dean of the Faculty/Vice President for Academic Affairs. - ii.

-- ii.
 Plans should be discussed with the Chair of the department at least two weeks prior to submission of application. - iii.
 In addition to the application form, applicants must provide a brief statement of purpose, together with a detailed plan of work to be pursued, a brief statement of prospective value of the project, and plans for publication or exhibition. - iv.
-Applications must be received by the DOF/VPAA no later than January 15th of the academic year preceding the desired leave.
-The DOF/VPAA's Office will transmit one copy to the Chair of the FDC.

-b.
-Consideration
+For full-year sabbatical leaves, applications must be received by the Dean of the Faculty/Vice President for Academic Affairs no later than October 15th of the academic year preceding the desired leave.
+For one-semester sabbatical leaves, applications must be received by January 15th of the academic year preceding the desired leave.
+The Dean of the Faculty/Vice President for Academic Affairs' Office will transmit one copy to the Chair of the Faculty Development Committee. - b.
+Consideration - i.
+On or before either October 15th or January 15th (whichever date pertains) of the year preceding the intended leave, the applicant's Chair should submit to the Dean of the Faculty/Vice President for Academic Affairs an evaluation of the project together with an explanation of departmental arrangements for the applicant's absence.
+The Dean of the Faculty/Vice President for Academic Affairs' Office will transmit a copy to the Chair of the Faculty Development Committee. - ii.
+Applications will be considered jointly by the Dean of the Faculty/Vice President for Academic Affairs and the Faculty Development Committee.
+The Dean of the Faculty/Vice President for Academic Affairs makes recommendations to the Board of Trustees for final approval. - iii.
+Applicants and their departmental Chairs will be notified by November 15th or March 1st (whichever date pertains) of the academic year preceding the leave.

+c.
+Reporting

 - i.
-On or before January 15th of the year preceding the intended leave, the applicant's Chair should submit to the DOF/VPAA an evaluation of the project together with an explanation of departmental arrangements for the applicant's absence.
-The DOF/VPAA's Office will transmit one copy to the Chair of the FDC - ii.
-Applications will be considered jointly by the DOF/VPAA and the FDC.
-The DOF/VPAA makes recommendations to the Board of Trustees for final approval. - iii.
-Applicants and their departmental Chairs will be notified by March 1st of the academic year preceding the leave.
+Major changes in objectives after the leave has been granted must be reported and may be made only by agreement with the Dean of the Faculty/Vice President for Academic Affairs.
+Petition for such change must be made in writing. - ii.
+Upon completion of the leave, a final report shall be sent to the Dean of the Faculty/Vice President for Academic Affairs and the Chair of the department, not later than April 15th in the case of first-semester leaves and November 15th in the case of second-semester or full-year leaves. - iii.
+Failure to file a satisfactory sabbatical report will affect eligibility for future sabbatical leaves.

+4. Criteria for Evaluating Proposals

+In evaluating applications, the following will be considered:

+- a. the worth of the project;

+- b. length of service without leave;

+- c. ease of departmental arrangements;

+- d. financial condition of the College;

+- e. benefit to the individual and the College;

+- f. the individual's fulfillment of obligations regarding any previous sabbaticals as outlined in paragraph 3, c, iii above.

+- 5. Sabbatical Salaries

+The stipend for sabbatical salaries is one-half the annual salary for a leave of one academic year, or full salary for a leave of one semester.